Winter Performance Climbing Course

 We will discuss any specific kit requirements with you when you make a booking.

 This course is suitable only for anyone who is a competent winter climber at grade III or IV.
+Or for anyone who has attended one of our winter climbing courses.
 Bear in mind that winter conditions in the Scottish Highlands can be demanding, and a fair degree of fitness and determination would be beneficial.
 If in doubt about whether the course is suitable for you, please don’t hesitate to contact us.

 Each day of our winter performance climbing course, we would spend time assessing the weather, snow and avalanche conditions, in order to learn about safe route planning and detecting potential avalanche terrain.